🇪🇪Estonia · Visas

 Digital Nomad Visa

-Estonia introduced one of the first purpose-built digital nomad visas in the world, and the income threshold it set is the highest in the EU at time of writing.
-To qualify, an applicant must demonstrate gross income of at least € 4,500/mo per month, assessed over the prior six months.
+Estonia introduced one of the first purpose-built digital nomad visas in the world.
+The financial test is worth reading carefully, because it is not the salary threshold it is usually described as.
+Estonian law sets a sufficient-means rate of € 132 for every day of intended stay, which is 0.60 of the subsistence level of € 220/mo; the Ministry of Foreign Affairs restates it as € 3,960/mo.
+The applicant proves it with documents covering the six months before the application, showing the amount, regularity and sources of income.
 The income must come from work performed remotely for a company or clients registered outside Estonia, or from a foreign-registered sole proprietorship.
 Estonian-source income does not count.

 Startup Visa and employment